Home For Individuals Professional Negligence

 The professional breaches the duty of care by providing the client with a service which falls below the standard which would reasonably be expected of a competent professional of the same profession, carrying out those services in the same circumstances.
 Proving the standard of a competent professional will usually require the client to obtain expert evidence from a professional in the same field.

 What constitutes a breach of duty is subjective and will depend on a number of factors specifically relating to the case.
-To do this, the client will need to provide evidence to support their case, which will include all the relevant documents relating to the client’s instructions to the professional, evidence of the negligent act or negligent advice, and the expert evidence showing the standard of a competent professional.
+To do this, the client will need to provide evidence to support their case, which will include all the relevant documents relating to the client’s instructions to the professional, evidence of the negligence or negligent advice, and the expert evidence showing the standard of a competent professional.

 Did the breach of duty cause financial loss?